yne/html2json/README.md

-Tiny HTML to JSON Converter
+Convert any XML/HTML to JsonML

 ## BUILD

 ```sh